ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Standalone
 ==========

-`TouchTerrain_standalone.py` uses DEM data (geotiff file)from Google Earth Engine (GEE) or from a local raster file (geotiff, etc.) to create a 3D model suitable for 3D printing.
+`TouchTerrain_standalone.py` uses DEM data (geotiff file) from Google Earth Engine (GEE) or from a local raster file to create a 3D model suitable for 3D printing.
 The GEE geotiff is usually downsampled and UTM projected.
 The 3D model (STL or OBJ format), possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it and the GEE geotiff. __NEW: It's now possible to download only the GEE geotiff file.
-IN addition to downsampling, the original source resolution can be now be used.
+IN addition to downsampling, the original source resolution can be now be used.__

 `TouchTerrain_standalone.py` reads in a JSON configuration file such as the one at `standalone/example_config.json`.
-To run it in a python shell, go into the standalone folder and type
+To run it in a python shell, go into the standalone folder and type:

 `python TouchTerrain_standalone.py example_config.json`

 Note: you will have to install an bunch of modules this to actually work.
 You can use a local DEM file via the `importedDEM` parameter but if you want to use the Google Earth Engine curated DEMs, you need to get a Google Earth Engine license (free).
 See the TouchTerrain_standalone_installation.pdf for more on that.

-The JSON config file has the following format
+The JSON config file has the following format (showing defauls for options):

 ```
 {